HERMES-SOC/hermes_instrument/hermes_{{ cookiecutter.instr_name }}/docs/user-guide/index.rst

 User's Guide
 ************

-Welcome to uor User guide.
+Welcome to our User guide.
 For more details checkout the :ref:`reference`.

 .. toctree::